 Besides monitoring the quality of the products, IoT can track the location of the goods, track speed and movement of when the goods will arrive or if they are delayed.
 It can for example monitor storage conditions of raw materials and products to regulate their temperature and humidity, locate goods in storage and administer goods upon receipt.
 As this can validate when goods arrive to trigger administrative tasks as payments or onward shipping requests.

 Sustainability concerns the human relationship with the natural world.
 Ranging from sustainable architecture solutions in various countries to the Agenda 2030 and UN’s 17 SDGs.

 Digitization, however, concerns the virtual world.
 As we now live in a time where it is important to merge sustainability with the virtual world, bringing these two concepts together is crucial.
 This merging is called Corporate Digital Responsibility (CDR).

 In some years, CDR will be a standard to hold all organisations accountable.
 CDR will become increasingly important for organizational performance, to mitigate risks, and to delight digitally and sustainability-savvy consumers in new ways.

 CSR managers are already engaging in digitizing the workplace, as they conduct most of their work online.
-Their main responsibilities include: research, establishing relations between partner companies, policy developing, implementing activities and initiatives which to create a positive impact on the environment and local communities and recruiting staff.
+Thus, their main responsibilities include researching, establishing relations between partner companies, policy developing, implementing activities, and initiatives.
+The aim is to create a positive impact on the environment, local communities, and recruiting staff.

 CSR managers could instead establish partnerships online in order to reduce emissions and save energy.
-CDR can improve the overall wellbeing of society through digitization.
+CDR can improve the overall well-being of society through digitisation.
 As such, reaching full digitization for businesses requires ongoing education and re-designing institutions.